cpietsch/vikus-viewer/README.md

 #### [data.csv](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/data.csv)

 The data.csv holds all the metadata information for each object in the collection.
-The following fields are mandatory: `imageid`, `keywords`, `year`.
+The following fields are mandatory: `id `, `keywords`, `year`.
 - `id` is is linked to the name of the corresponding image. (id: 123 -> 123.jpg)
 - `keywords` comma seperated list of keywords for the tags on the top
 - `year` can be a number or a string, will be sorted ascending